davidrbourke/DVA-C02/DynamoDB.md

 Option 1: Partition Key (Has)

-- Must be unique for each time
+- Must be unique for each item
 - Diverse – so data is distributed
 - Example: User_ID, other table attributes are not included in the key